 by Turkish government and the Hitler of our century

 He is potentially to get tortured as thousand others

 According to Turkey’s official news agency, Anadolu the detainment of Mehmet Kanter is “part of the ongoing investigation in FETO.”

 FETO stands for “Fethullah Terrorist Organization” and it is what the Turkish government calls the followers of the Muslim cleric Fethullah Gulen, according to CNN.

 One week ago Turkey issued an arrest warrant for Enes Kanter claiming that he was part of a “terror” group.

 However, Enes Kanter believes that his father is being arrested because of his vocal political stance against Turkey President Recep Tayyip Erdogan.

 “My father is arrested because of my outspoken criticism of the ruling party,” Enes Kanter said.
 “He may get tortured for simply being my family member.”

 Even though Kanter has gone through a lot, including this most recent news regarding his father, it appears that he will continue to speak out against the Turkish government.

 “For a second please think and imagine, if something like this is happening to an NBA player, what is happening to the people with no voice or podium to speak on?”
 Enes Kanter said.
 “There could be hundreds of thousands of people that are detained, tortured, or murdered that we are not hearing about.
 Freedom of expression is a basic human right, and I ask the WORLD to join me in seeking justice and equality for all and to reject oppressive regimes and dictatorships.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!